 - When you add the negative health effects of demineralized water to the discussion points in our last blog about RO including the high cost, installation challenges, maintenance requirements and high volume of waste water produced, is it really worth it?

 What Type of Water Filtration System Would I Recommend?

 After working with a long list of water treatment technologies and applications for over 15 years, I believe that except for truly extenuating circumstances and water sources, a combination of carbon block and ultrafiltration (UF) technologies, certified to NSF/ANSI 42 and 53 standards is the right tool for making most municipal tap water into safe drinking water.
-That’s why I’ve trusted both my workplace and family’s water to the Finecel, 3-Stage Water Filtration System from industry leader Winix, and why it remains as the only solution offered by Elua today.
-Click here to see if the Finecel Water Filtration System from Elua is right for your home or office.
+That’s why I’ve trusted both my workplace and family’s water to the Everpure line of water filtration systems from industry leader Pentair, My favourite is the Everpure H-300 because of it's ability to remove volatile organic compounds (VOCs) including THMs.
+Click here to see if the Everpure H-300 Water Filtration System from Elua is right for your home or office.

 What is demineralized water?